cocoa-xu/tflite_beam/README.md

  `TFLITE_ELIXIR_CORAL_LIBEDGETPU_LIBRARIES`

-  Choose which ones of the libedgetpu libraries to copy to the `priv` directory of the `:elixir_coral` app.
+  Choose which ones of the libedgetpu libraries to copy to the `priv` directory of the `:tflite_elixir` app.

   Default value is `native` - only native libraries will be downloaded and copied. `native` corresponds to the host OS and CPU architecture when compiling this library.

   When set to a specific value, e.g, `darwin_arm64` or `darwin_x86_64`, then the corresponding one will be downloaded and copied.
 This option is expected to be used for cross-compiling, like with nerves.

   Available values for this option are:

   | Value            | OS/CPU              |